tbrown111/coffee-scheduler/README.md

 4. A GUI will appear with instructions on how to use the program
 5. In the GUI, fill out the fields and click 'Add Person'.
 Add as many people as you want.
 6. Next, adjust the schdule length if you want.
 The default length is 100 days.
-7. Finally, click 'Generate Payment Schedule' and the schedule will apear in the text box.
+7. Finally, click 'Generate Payment Schedule' and the schedule will appear in the text box.

 ## Algoirthm